Lambs on pasture

-An environmental impact of ruminant livestock production is that when ruminants belch (burp), they produce methane, one of the greenhouse
+An environmental impact of ruminant livestock production is that when ruminants belch (burp), they emit methane, one of the greenhouse

 Less methane is produced in intensive livestock systems as compared to more extensive, pastoral systems.
 This is because grain diets result in less methane being emitted.
 Scientists are studying other ways to reduce methane production from ruminant livestock.
 For example, livestock fed certain plants produce less methane.
 Genetics also affects the amount of methane that a sheep emits.
 Australian researchers have determined the low emitting trait to be about 20 percent heritable, with some added benefits; the sheep are more efficient.
 Australian scientists are also testing a vaccine to reduce methane emissions.